 If however, you are still uncertain we will get along, or want to view some more of my work, we can arrange to meet (or skype/facetime) before you commit.
 I actually think this is an important step, as feeling comfortable with your photographer really contributes to natural-looking images.
 After meeting, you have first refusal for a week to decide if you would like to book.

 • Will I get digital images of my wedding day ?

 Yes!
 All packages include a USB with all your high-resolution digital images.
 These will be ready approx. 6 weeks from your wedding date.

-Even better you receive a password protected gallery of all your images that I will store online for a year so you can share this with family and friends!
+Even better you will receive a password protected gallery of all your images, that I will store online for 6 months so you can share this with family and friends!